sujith-eag/personal-site/content/docs/python/col_extra/unit_2_ans_2.md

 ##### Design a Python program to create a dictionary containing the names and ages of five people.
 Determine the name of the oldest person in the dictionary.

-Logic would be to iterate through the dictionary and store only the largest value and it's corresponding key by comparision.
+Logic would be to iterate through the dictionary and store only the largest value and it's corresponding key by comparison.
 ```python
 people = {
     'Alice': 30,